biggame27/ncaa/README.md

 3. **Type Safety** - Type hints throughout for better IDE support and debugging
 4. **Configuration Management** - Centralized config with environment variable support
 5. **Extensibility** - Base classes for easy extension and plugin-like architecture
+6. **Modern Data Source** - Uses stats.ncaa.org for more reliable scraping with lighter HTML and better performance
+7. **Bot Protection Handling** - Uses undetected_chromedriver to handle Akamai bot protection

+### How It Works

+The scraper:
+1. Generates scoreboard URLs for stats.ncaa.org based on date, division, and gender
+2. Navigates to the scoreboard page and extracts game contest IDs
+3. For each game, visits the individual stats page (`/contests/{contest_id}/individual_stats`)
+4. Parses player statistics from HTML tables using BeautifulSoup
+5. Exports data to CSV files with organized folder structure
+6. Optionally uploads to Google Drive with duplicate detection

 ## ⚙️ Configuration & Setup